zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Replace a field in a record at a particular position.

-   :r: the record to modify.
+   :param r: the record to modify.

-   :d: the new field value to assign.
+   :param d: the new field value to assign.

-   :idx: the index to replace.
+   :param idx: the index to replace.

    :returns: false if the index was larger than any valid index, else true.